 -

-Strong motion dampening for an all-foam build
+Strong motion control for an all-foam design

 -

-Cooler initial surface feel from the cover
+Cooler initial surface feel than the rest of the group

 Who it is best for: